When you decide to venture onto a ketogenic diet, you need to get one thing straight:

 Macros: A Snapshot

-First we need to ensure you are clear on your macros for the ketogenic diet plan.
-For a standard ketogenic diet, you want to consume 30% of your calories from protein, 5% of your calories from carbohydrates and a whopping 65% of your calories form dietary fats.
+First, we need to ensure you are clear on your macros for the ketogenic diet plan.
+For a standard ketogenic diet, you want to consume 30% of your calories from protein, 5% of your calories from carbohydrates and a whopping 65% of your calories from dietary fats.

 Now you can see why you will be eating a lot of fat – fat comes in at over double the volume compared to the other two macronutrients.